elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-are-imaginary-numbers-used-in-practical-scenarios.md

 url: /learn/mathematics/questions/how-are-imaginary-numbers-used-in-practical-scenarios
 score: -1.0
 related_article1:
-    id: 119722
+    id: 119715
     title: >-
-        What are rational numbers and how are they represented?
+        How are real numbers defined and what are their properties?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-rational-numbers-and-how-are-they-represented
+    url: /learn/mathematics/questions/how-are-real-numbers-defined-and-what-are-their-properties
 related_article2:
-    id: 119752
+    id: 119739
     title: >-
-        How do mathematical concepts apply to professional fields?
+        What is the order of operations and why is it important?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-mathematical-concepts-apply-to-professional-fields
+    url: /learn/mathematics/questions/what-is-the-order-of-operations-and-why-is-it-important
 related_article3:
-    id: 119715
+    id: 119722
     title: >-
-        How are real numbers defined and what are their properties?
+        What are rational numbers and how are they represented?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-are-real-numbers-defined-and-what-are-their-properties
+    url: /learn/mathematics/questions/what-are-rational-numbers-and-how-are-they-represented
 related_article4:
     id: 119728
     title: >-